 7) Kokoon EEG Headphones

-Available for pre-order right now, Kokoon is the world’s first sleep sensing headphone.
-Raising over $2 million on Kickstarter, Kokoon is a pair of hi-tech headphones that feature built-in EEG (electroencephalogram) sensors that can track and measure your brainwaves as you sleep.
+Available for pre-order right now for $299, Kokoon is the world’s first sleep sensing headphone with Raising over $2 million on Kickstarter, Kokoon is a pair of hi-tech headphones that feature built-in EEG (electroencephalogram) sensors that can track and measure your brainwaves as you sleep.